SpiNNakerManchester/network_tester/docs/source/api.rst

         #                     .                              .
         #                     .                              .

-    :py:attr:`~Net.burst_phase` gives the initial phase of the bursting behaviour.
+    :py:attr:`~Flow.burst_phase` gives the initial phase of the bursting behaviour.
 Note that the phase is not reset at the start of each group.

-    Special case: If :py:attr:`~Net.burst_phase` is set to None, the phase of the bursting behaviour will be chosen randomly.
+    Special case: If :py:attr:`~Flow.burst_phase` is set to None, the phase of the bursting behaviour will be chosen randomly.

-.. attribute:: Net.use_payload
+.. attribute:: Flow.use_payload
-               Vertex.use_payload
+               Core.use_payload
                Experiment.use_payload

     Should a payload field be added to each generated packet?